UCAS code

 Typical offers

-- UCAS points – 128–136 points to include a minimum of 3 A levels, or equivalent, with 40 points from Mathematics, plus one other relevant subject (calculate your UCAS points)
+- UCAS points - 120-128 points from 2 or 3 A levels, or equivalent, to include a relevant subject. (calculate your UCAS points)

 English language requirements